 If you are a permanent member of staff and live outside a one-mile radius of the hospital, you can participate in the Trust’s Pay Monthly Scheme, whereby deductions are made from your salary.
-The recruitment team will help to arrange your parking permit at your pre-employment check.
+The recruitment team will help to arrange your parking permit as part of your pre-employment checks.
 They will take your registration details and this covers the first 4 weeks of your employment.
 Within this time you must apply for a permit via the Intranet App, accessible through Trust computers - http://sathcarparking/Wizard/Introduction.
 You will need your payroll number to complete this application online.
-Email firstname.lastname@example.org if you are unsure of your payroll number
+Email firstname.lastname@example.org if you are unsure of your payroll number.

-If you are a member of our bank staff, the recruitment team will also help with your application at your pre-employment check.
+If you are a member of our bank staff, the recruitment team will also help with your application as part of your pre employment checks.
 You will be asked to pay a £45 upfront fee when your start date is agreed and this will cover 12 months of parking.

 It might be useful for you to print off these maps in advance to help navigate around the hospital in your first few days - but if you aren't sure where to go, please ask a member of staff who will be more than happy to help you.
 Click on either of the maps below to open the full maps for both hospitals (they include information about Staff Car Parks and the inside of the hospitals too).